andrewsohrabi/family-promise-service-tracker-fe-a/README.md

 # Installation Instructions

-create your project repo by forking or using this as a template.
+Create your project repo by forking or using this as a template.
 run: `npm install` to download all dependencies.
 run: `npm start` to start the live server.
 Note: must be running on localhost:3000 g